-The Haunting of Hill House, Netflix's 2018 adaptation of Shirley Jackson’s novel of the same name, explores family trauma, addiction, and the pain that comes from losing a loved one, while also presenting a fascinating and terrifying ghost story.
+The Haunting of Hill House, Netflix's 2018 adaptation of Shirley Jackson’s novel of the same name, explores family relationships and trauma, addiction, and the pain that comes from losing a loved one, while also presenting a fascinating and terrifying ghost story.
 The show’s premise is scary enough, but work done behind the scenes intensifies the experience by adding horrifying symbolism and production design that induces subliminal terror.

 Much of the horror of The Haunting of Hill House is in the details, including plenty of hidden ghosts.
 The production design, references to the book, and cinematography make this a must-watch series for horror fans.
 The show is easy to appreciate on first watch, but it truly opens up after multiple viewings.
 After you've taken it all in, make sure to check out these other shows like The Haunting of Hill House!

 The Haunting of Hill House has a somewhat happy ending - or at least the characters who survive are doing well.
 Specifically, Steven has fixed things with his estranged wife and they are going to have a child.
 However, this wasn't always the case.
 As Oliver Jackson-Cohen (Luke) pointed out, when he is celebrating two years of sobriety, there is a startling detail about his cake: it's red.
 Jackson-Cohen explained it to in an interview with The Wrap:

 There’s this thing that happens when we’re all in the Red Room... whenever each child, each sibling, is in the Red Room, something in the fantasy is red.
 And it’ll be a very, very small thing.
 For Luke, when Luke gets taken to the hotel room, he’s worn Converse throughout the show, and all of a sudden his Converse are red.
 And it’s so slight you can barely even see it.
 And I think Steven is wearing a red jumper [in his fantasy.]